DanielSoutoV/metabarcoding/03_diversity_and_ordination.md

                       sample_data = sample,
                       sample_id_col = "sampleID")

-#normally, I load every package I need at the start of the script, but this may cause function masking problems (e.g. both MicrobiotaProcess and Metacoder have a 'as_phyloseq' function and you have to specify to R which package you want to use -  see above: metacoder::as_phyloseq - this means I am telling R to use the 'as_phyloseq' function from the metacoder package)
+#normally, I load every package I need at the start of the script, but this causes function masking problems (e.g. both MicrobiotaProcess and Metacoder have a 'as_phyloseq' function and you have to specify to R which package you want to use -  see above: metacoder::as_phyloseq - this means I am telling R to use the 'as_phyloseq' function from the metacoder package)

 plot_richness(ps_obj, color = "SEASON", x = "site") #phyloseq function
 ```